PhilipQuirke/quanta_mech_interp/README.md

 ## Folders, Files and Classes
 This library contains files:
 - **QuantaMechInterp:** Python library code imported into the notebooks:
-  - model_*.py: Contains the configuration of the transformer model being trained/analysed.
+  - model_*.py: Contains the configuration of the transformer model being trained/analyzed.
 Includes class ModelConfig
   - useful_*.py: Contains data on the useful token positions and useful nodes (attention heads and MLP neurons) that the model uses in predictions.
 Includes class UsefulConfig derived from ModelConfig.
 Refer [Useful_Tags](./useful_tags.md) for more detail.
   - algo_*.py: Contains tools to support declaring and validating a model algorithm.
 Includes class AlgoConfig derived from UsefulConfig.
-  - quanta_*.py: Contains categorisations of model behavior (aka quanta), with ways to detect, filter and graph them.
+  - quanta_*.py: Contains categorizations of model behavior (aka quanta), with ways to detect, filter and graph them.
 Refer [Filter](./filter.md) for more detail.
   - ablate_*.py: Contains ways to "intervention ablate" the model and detect the impact of the ablation

 ## Installation